ksu-cs-textbooks/cis527/content/6-application-servers/03-assignment.md

 Once you have selected your application, perform the following configuration steps:

 1. Install MySQL (and optionally phpMyAdmin) on your Ubuntu droplet labelled **BACKEND** and configure an appropriate username and database for your application.
-You should also enable SSL/TLS encryption on connections to the server if it is not already enabled in MySQL.
+You should also enable SSL/TLS encryption on connections to the server if it is not already enabled in MySQL (this should be enabled by default in Ubuntu 20.04).
 When creating the user account in MySQL, make sure it is set to log in from the private network IP address of **FRONTEND**.
 {{% notice tip %}}
 _You may need to configure MySQL to listen on an external network interface.
 Make sure you use the private network IP address only - it should not be listening on all network interfaces.
 In addition, you will also have to open ports on the firewall, and you should restrict access to those ports to only allow connections from the private network IP address of **FRONTEND**, just like the SSH server in Lab 5.
 Points will be deducted for having a MySQL server open to the internet! --Russ_
 {{% /notice %}}
 2. Configure a new virtual host in Apache for your web application.
 Also, add an appropriate A record to your domain name created in Lab 5 for this virtual host
 3. Install your web application on your Ubuntu droplet labelled **FRONTEND** following the application's installation instructions.
 When configuring the database for your application, you should have it use the MySQL database on **BACKEND** via the private network IP address.
 4. Use CertBot to obtain an SSL certificate for your new application, and have it automatically configure redirection from HTTP to HTTPS.

+Of course, you may need to modify your firewall configuration to allow incoming connections to the database server! **If your firewall is disabled and/or not configured, there will be a deduction of up to 10% of the total points on this lab**

 Once these steps are complete, you should be able to visit your web application via HTTP, see it automatically redirect you to HTTPS, confirm that the SSL certificate is installed and valid, and then interact with the application in some meaningful way to confirm that the database connection is working.
 Of course, the two virtual hosts configured in Lab 5 should continue to work as well.